 Description: If defined, biasing and analysis methods may keep their own copies of lowerBoundary and upperBoundary, and expand them to accommodate values that do not fit in the initial range.
 Currently, this option is used by the metadynamics bias (9.3.2) to keep all of its hills fully within the grid.
-Note: this option cannot be used when the two boundaries already define a full interval of a periodic colvar.
+Note: this option cannot be used when the initial boundaries already span the full period of a periodic colvar.